esl-epfl/x-heep/docs/source/ASIC/asic.md

 The chip is used mainly to validate the functionality and efficiency of full-custom blocks designed with `logic-suppression` style, as well as to validate the efficiency and functionality of near-memory macros.

-There are no references yet about this chip.

 This chip has been sponsored by [Swisschip](https://swisschips.ethz.ch/).

+There are no references yet about this chip as it hasn't been tested yet.